 (#1067)(#1068)(#1691)The BSS Parameters Change Count subfield for the AP shall be carried in variant Multi-Link element.

-(#1069)provide in the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or the value carried in the BSS Parameters Change Count subfield in variant Multi- Link element

-Set the Critical Update Flag subfield of the Capability Information field to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame on the link on which the AP is operat- ing if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element

-Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.
+(#1069)set the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) to 1 in the Beacon and Probe Response frames it transmits until and including the next DTIM Beacon frame on the link on which the AP is operating if there is a change to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP or to the value carried in the BSS Parameters Change Count subfield in variant Multi- Link element.
+Otherwise set the Critical Update Flag subfield to 0.

+NOTE – The critical Update Flag subfield is also set to 1 if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding new affiliated APs).

 If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall